cartwatson/calcite/README.md

 ### Tool Usage

 <!-- TODO: put version number at end of command when available, ie `nix run github:cartwatson/calcite/v1.0.0` -->
-Run `nix run github:cartwatson/calcite` in the directory setup above
+Run `nix run github:cartwatson/calcite` in the directory you setup above

 Obligatory [Security Warning](https://determinate.systems/posts/nix-run/#security-warning), the best way to avoid said security issue is to [pin to a version](https://determinate.systems/posts/nix-run/#using-git-revisions-as-a-versioning-mechanism)